hashicorp/consul/docs/v2-architecture/controller-architecture/guide.md

 }
 ```

+Note that the `hashicorp.consul.resource.spec` option is required for any protobuf message type that
+should be managed by the resource service.
+At a bare minimum the resources scope should be specified:

+* `SCOPE_NAMESPACE` defines a resource type which exists inside of a namespace & partition.
+* `SCOPE_PARTITION` defines a resource type which exists inside of a partition level outside of any namespace.
+* `SCOPE_CLUSTER` defines a resource type which exists at the cluster level outside of a partition and namespace.
+* `SCOPE_UNDEFINED` defines a resource type which can exist at different scopes.
+Generally this should not be used
+  except by some special resources such as the `Tombstone` type which tracks other deleted resources.
+There are validations
+  in our Go code to ensure that we only allow these special types to use this scope.

 ```shell
 $ make proto
 ```

+Consul's v2 resource system relies heavily on code generation.
+Besides the regular Go and gRPC generators we have some
+custom generators that will produce code to support our resource service.
+The custom resource generator currently provides:

+* Package level variables for the API group name and version
+* Package level variables of type `*pbresource.Type` for each kind of resource.
+The GVK of a resource type is almost always
+  inferred from the protobuf package name + message name (although it can be overridden).
+These variables make this GVK/Type
+  available for easy use in the Go code.
+* Package level variables of type `pbresource.Scope` for each kind of resource.
+These variables are the source-of-truth for
+  what scope a resource type should have.
+* Package level variables to define the string names for all resource kinds.
+* `GetResourceType` method on all resource types.
+This allows us to go from a protobuf message struct to its canonical resource type.
+* `GetResourceScope` method on all resource types.
+This allows us to lookup the canonical scope for a resource type from the struct.

+In the future we will be generating API documentation from our protobuf files so it is imperative that its knowledge of resource
+scopes, names, API groups etc. remains correct.
+Therefore were possible we should have the .proto be the source of truth and try
+to prevent introducing code into Consul which could ignore what was defined in the proto files and register resources in a different
+manner.

 Next, we must add our resource type to the registry.
 At this point, it's useful
 to add a package (e.g. under [`internal`](../../../internal)) to contain the logic